YouTube TV loses ABC, ESPN and other Disney channels after failing to reach deal: ‘We worked hard to avoid this’

 YouTube TV also told its subscribers that if a deal was unable to come together, “you can consider signing up for their own service, the Disney Bundle, which they offer for $13.99/month.”

 It’s not the first time this year that Google has had a standoff with a media company over distribution.
 In the fall, Google’s deal with NBCUniversal’s cable networks and local NBC stations was set to expire.
-The companies were able to come to a new agreement quickly.
+The companies were able to reach a new agreement quickly.
 A similar disagreement was resolved last week with Roku over differences in distribution terms for YouTube and YouTube TV apps.

+Similar disputes have risen between content providers and cable TV service companies, resulting in channels being pulled.
+Those disputes normally clear up within days.

 The impasse between Disney and YouTube TV has the potential to benefit Disney in the lucrative world of live sports.
 One of YouTube TV’s direct competitors, and perhaps its most serious, is Hulu + Live TV, which is controlled and majority owned by Disney.
 Hulu had 4 million live TV subscribers as of September, according to Variety.
-The service, which is increasing its monthly subscription rate by $5 starting next week, is offering significant nonoptional additions in Disney Plus and ESPN Plus.

 When the deal lapsed at midnight, YouTube TV subscribers watching the Friday night NBA game between the Los Angeles Lakers and the Minnesota Timberwolves were surprised and confused as to why the broadcast had gone black in the middle of the game.
-Other chord-cutters were frustrated that they had to scramble to sign up for a new service to watch the dozens of college football bowl games in the coming weeks.
+Other cord-cutters were frustrated that they had to scramble to sign up for a new service to watch the dozens of college football bowl games in the coming weeks.

 “I had no idea this many people used YouTube TV to watch sports,” tweeted Jessica Smetana, a sports media personality with Meadowlark Media and “The Dan Le Batard Show with Stugotz.”
 “As a public service I will live tweet every bowl game today to ease your pain and suffering. … I would be livid if I couldn’t watch the bowl games today.”